ProtoductionDev/RobloxShortcutGenerator/README.md

 If desktop icons dont update, try opening command prompt and entering 'ie4uinit.exe - show' to update windows icon cache.

+To view the source code, you'll need Visual Studio (I wrote this using Community 2019, but should work in other versions).
+You'll also need to install Magick.NET-Q16AnyCpu and System.Text.Json using Nuget Package Manager.

 ## Got any issues/feedback, message me on Twitter
 ## @Protoductio